cylc/cylc-admin/docs/proposal-multi-user-approach.rst

 Pre Cylc8 there was some level of multi-user functionality offered by Cylc.

-We had the "anomalous" user, the ability to scan other users suites and HTTP(s) endpoints had authorisation levels.
+We had the "anonymous" user, the ability to scan other users suites and HTTP(s) endpoints had authorisation levels.

 With the movement to the Cylc8 architecture we are planning to control suites